Another standing stone outside Structure Twelve?

 It now seems that what we have is an enhanced entrance to Structure Twelve, where two standing stones flank a doorway that leads to another substantial standing stone.

-The structures in Trench P cluster around a paved area containing this prominent decorated standing stone, which, at present, seems to form a central point to the whole enclosure.
+The structures in Trench P cluster around this paved area containing a prominent decorated standing stone, which, at present, seems to form a central point to the whole enclosure.

 Aligned north–south, the decorated monolith’s eastern face lines up with the central axis of a later building, Structure Ten, as well as the nearby chambered cairn Maeshowe and the equinox sunrise.

-Given the precise alignment to Structure One’s entrance, and the way the surrounding buildings relate to, and respect, it, it seems likely that the stone predates their construction.
+Given the precise alignment to Structure One’s entrance, and the way the surrounding buildings relate to, and respect the central standing stone, it may pre-date their construction.
 If so, great care was taken during construction so as not to disturb it.

 Although today’s possible second standing stone doesn’t clearly reference Structure Twelve, the feeling on site is that it relates more exactly to the alignment of Structure Twenty-Eight, which underlies (and is therefore earlier) the southern end of Structure Twelve.